 This course will introduce students to the basic language and methods of quantitative analyses in sociology.
 My approach involves extensive use of examples from real research to illustrate the ideas, techniques, and interpretations of quantitative methods.
-Topics include univariate and descriptive techniques and bivariate techniques-including Chi-square, ANOVA, and regression.
+Topics include univariate and descriptive techniques and bivariate techniques-including ANOVA, Chi-square, and regression.
+A word of caution and encouragement: The material in this course is intensive and cumulative.
+Therefore, missing class and/or failing to complete the readings-both prior to and after each class-will undermine your learning and the likelihood of successful completion of the course.